-The smaller tool may have broken while being prepared as a celtlike tool and afterwards was worked into its present form. its entire edge.
+The smaller tool may have broken while being prepared as a celtlike tool and afterwards was worked into its present form.
 Comment: The material of which this tool is made is so soft that anything cut or pounded with this tool also would have to be quite soft.
 However, it was found lying on a Type 26 specimen.

-Type 24: Lenticular Stone
+Type 24: Lenticular Stone (Plate 26)

-Material: schist

-Tactile Element: rough, somewhat scaly
+Provenience: 9-MU-102 Structure 4 Specimens: 1 Material: schist Texture: coarse grained Tactile Element: rough, somewhat scaly Shape: lenticular Size: 10.9 x 10 x 3 cm

-Shape: lenticular

-Size: $10.9 \times 10 \times 3 \text{ cm}$